Operadic categories as a natural environment for Koszul duality: Discrete operadic (op)fibrations

-\begin{proof} Suppose we have a situation $T \fib T \to t$ in $\ttO$, with $t$ local terminal.
-By the first part of Lemma~\ref{Mam_tendinopatii.}, $p(T) \fib p(T) \to p(t)$ in $\ttP$ with $p(t)$ local terminal.
-By the unique fiber axiom in $\ttP$, $p(t)$ is a chosen local terminal object in $\ttP$, so $t$ is a chosen local object in $\ttO$ by the second part of Lemma~\ref{Mam_tendinopatii.}. \end{proof}
+\begin{proof} Suppose we have a situation $T \FIB T \to t$ in $\ttO$, with $t$ local terminal.
+By the first part of Lemma~\ref{Mam_tendinopatii.}, we have $p(T) \FIB p(T) \to p(t)$ in $\ttP$ with $p(t)$ local terminal.
+By the unique fiber condition for $\ttP$, $p(t)$ is a chosen local terminal object in $\ttP$, so $t$ is a chosen local terminal object in $\ttO$ by the second part of Lemma~\ref{Mam_tendinopatii.}. \end{proof}